 Milk - Bulk!

-You might ask: “is it allowable for a student not to take 8 ounces?”
-Yes, it is—provided that the student has a complete meal at the point when they serve themselves milk.
+You might ask: “is it allowable for a student to take fewer than 8 ounces?”
+Yes—provided that the student has a complete meal at the point when they serve themselves milk.
 If they do not have a complete meal, the staff person working the POS must make sure that the students serve themselves a full cup.

 Other considerations for bulk milk service include the dispenser and cups.
-The dispensing units are usually under $3,000 for a two-spout dispenser, but there are milk distributors that will provide a dispenser as part of their service.
-Reusable cups are the preferred serving method with bulk service, but it is still a cost effective option when done with disposable cups—though the environmental impact savings are lost.
+The dispensing units are usually under $3,000 for a two-spout dispenser, but some milk distributors provide a dispenser as part of their service.
+Reusable cups are the preferred serving method with bulk service, but it is still cost-effective with disposable cups—though the environmental impact savings are reduced.
 Either way, the cup must be 9 ounces to ensure that the student can serve themselves 8 ounces and have room at the top to prevent spills.

 Spills?
 Remarkably spills are not an issue, even with younger grades.
-You will need to adjust the counter height for the elementary students, but with the proper set up they will be very excited to serve themselves.
+You can adjust the counter height for the elementary students, and students will be very excited to serve themselves.

 Register to Download The Lunch Box Tools